Robert & Ruth Halperin Foundation

 Overview

 The Robert & Ruth Halperin Foundation was established in 1999 by the late Silicon Valley businessman Robert Halperin, former president of Raychem materials science firm, and his wife Ruth, a renowned patron of the arts.
 Robert Halperin, who earned a doctoral degree from the University of Chicago, led Raychem's growth from several hundred employees to 8,000 before retiring in 1990.
-Ruth Halperin was instrumental in developing the Cantor Arts Center at Stanford and received Stanford's Golden Spike Award in 2007, the university's highest honor for volunteer service.
+Ruth Halperin was instrumental in developing the Cantor Arts Center at Stanford and received Stanford's Golden Spike Award in 2007, the university's highest honour for volunteer service.

-The foundation operates on an invitation-only basis, making contributions exclusively to preselected charitable organizations.
+The foundation operates on an invitation-only basis, making contributions exclusively to preselected charitable organisations.
 Philip Halperin, retired from the financial sector after working for Weston Presidio, Lehman Brothers, and Montgomery Securities, continues his parents' philanthropic legacy while also serving as president of the Silver Giving Foundation and sitting on boards including The Boys and Girls Club of San Francisco and the Haas Center for Public Service at Stanford University.

 Funding Priorities